eusebiedev/Backyard-Gleaners/README.md

 * 2:39: Building initial host Model.cs
 * 2:53: Working on Capstone Proposal file
 * 3:26: Create initial Host database in MySQL
+* 3:49: Building seed database model
+* 3:55: updating README fields

 ## Technologies Used

+* C#
+* .NET
+* ASP.NET CORE
+* Authentication
+* Identity
+* MVC API Client Front End
+* Entity Framework Core
+* EF Core Migrations
+* Swashbuckle
+* Swagger
+* MySQL
+* Rest Sharp
+* Google MyMaps Integration
+* Bootstrap

 ## Description

 A website for local backyard gardeners with food surplus to connect with community members to distribute foods: Gleaning is simply harvesting extra crops from gardens, or farms, to provide to anyone in need.
+Users can learn about becoming a Host, a Gleaner, and a volunteer to assist with food surplus distribution within their city.
+Discover the benefits, history and faqs about gleaning.

 ## MCV Client Front End Setup/Installation Requirements

+* Coming Soon...

+## Using This Api

+* Coming Soon...

 ## [MIT](https://opensource.org/license/mit/) License